 A major way to avoid coverage error in a survey is to ensure that its sampling frame, for ACS an address list in each state, is as complete and accurate as possible.
-The source of addresses for the ACS is the MAF, which was created by combining the Delivery Sequence File of the United States Postal Service and the address list for Census 2000.
+The source of addresses for the ACS is the MAF.
 An attempt is made to assign all appropriate geographic codes to each MAF address via an automated procedure using the Census Bureau TIGER (Topologically Integrated Geographic Encoding and Referencing) files.
-A manual coding operation based in the appropriate regional offices is attempted for addresses, which could not be automatically coded.
+A manual coding operation based in the appropriate regional offices is attempted for addresses which could not be automatically coded.
 The MAF was used as the source of addresses for selecting sample housing units and mailing questionnaires.
 TIGER produced the location maps for CAPI assignments.
 Sometimes the MAF has an address that is the duplicate of another address already on the MAF.
 This could occur when there is a slight difference in the address such as 123 Main Street versus 123 Maine Street.